subfreak/SUBFREAK/README.md

 also pls no roleplay with me i get scare aah

+SHIPS CAN ALWATS INT :D IDC!! um,, just dont be like a problematic omne,, YKMOW!!

 I LOVE DRAWUNG ON STRAWPAGES!!!!!!!!!!!
 IF YOU'D EVER LIKE A DRAWINGG,,, MAAYBE WHISPER ME,, WITH UR FAV CHARACTER,,,?
 HI..
 (REMINDER !!!
 I SPECIALIZE IN ROBLOXIANS AND OBJECTS/ALGERABLIENS !!
 SORRY ^^)

 <!--